Louis Diat

 Louis Felix Diat (May 5, 1885 – August 29, 1957) was a French-American chef and culinary writer.
-It is also believed that he created vichyssoise soup during his time at the Ritz Paris.
+It is also believed that he created vichyssoise soup during his time at the Ritz-Carlton.

 Biography

 Childhood

-Diat was born in 1885 in Bourbon-l'Archambault/Montmarault, France, where his father managed a shoe store.
+Diat was born in 1885 in France, where his father managed a shoe store.
 During the summer, when Diat and his siblings desired a cold snack, Diat's mother Annette often poured milk into leftover potato-and-leek soup (potage bonne femme).

 At age five, Diat learned to cook.
 At age eight, he awoke early before school to cook soup.
 He observed the cooking of his mother and grandmother.
 His mother taught him tarts, while his grandmother demonstrated how to broil chicken over charcoal.
 By age 13, Diat resolved to become a chef, and by 14, he entered into an apprenticeship in a Moulins patisserie.